 Unitarian College Printed Collection

+The Unitarian College, Manchester, began transferring books to the John Rylands Library in the 1970s.
 Although the earliest books and pamphlets derive from the 1520s, the vast majority were printed between the 1640s and the early 1970s.
+The majority of the material is in English but other languages are represented, particularly French, German and Latin.

 Writers represented by 100 or so editions and critical works include Theophilus Lindsey (1723-1808), Joseph Priestley (1733-1804), Thomas Belsham (1750-1829), William Ellery Channing (1780-1842), James Martineau (1805-1900) and Alexander Gordon (1841-1931).
 Unitarian hymn-books, liturgies and local histories also abound.